Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights

-Oddsmakers give the Green Bay Packers (4-1) a reasonable chance to keep their four-game winning streak intact, as they are favored by 6 points in a matchup against the Chicago Bears (3-2) on Sunday, October 17, 2021 at Soldier Field.
-The over/under is 44.5 for the contest.
+The Green Bay Packers (4-1) bring a four-game winning streak into a matchup against the Chicago Bears (3-2) on Sunday, October 17, 2021 at Soldier Field.
+Green Bay is a 6-point favorite in the contest.
+The over/under is 44.5 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.